 Therefore, it should be logical that it should be cheaper to buy the Apple iPhone either at the source of these components or at the assembling plants in China or Taiwan.

-However, the fact is, the cheapest and most competitive market to buy iPhone is still the United States of America (USA) because of one sole reason that it is the major trading place and largest market for these devices.
+Yet, the fact is the cheapest most competitive market to buy an iPhone is in the United States of America (USA).
+This is because of one sole reason that it is the major trading place and largest market for these devices.

 Large demand combine with competition has always proven that the cheapest places to buy anything is where the item is traded the most.
-You can ask anyone in the color gemstone business about Thailand and they will agree the fact that Thailand is one of the largest and major market for color gemstones around the world.
+You can ask anyone in the color gemstone business about Thailand.
+They will agree to the fact that Thailand is one of the largest and major markets for color gemstones.

 Negative: Treatment Hub

-But, here are some things you do have to worry and avoid when buying gemstones in Thailand and you should keep this in mind when you do decide to buy a gemstone from any wholesaler or retailer.
+But, here are some things you do have to worry about and avoid when buying gemstones in Thailand.
+You should keep this in mind when you do decide to buy a gemstone from any wholesaler or retailer.

 Negative: Not Diamond Trading Hub

 Thailand does not have strong expertise in diamonds.
-Diamonds are traded at a premium price compare to more larger and competitive markets like Antwerp, New York, Mumbai or Tel Aviv.
+Diamonds are traded at a premium price compared to larger and competitive markets. – like Antwerp, New York, Mumbai or Tel Aviv.